amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 Operators sublist describes the PDE structure of the flow, specifies a discretization scheme, and selects assembling schemas for matrices and preconditioners.

+* `"discretization primary`" [string] specifies an advanced discretization method that has useful properties under some a priori conditions on the mesh and/or permeability tensor.
+  The available options are `"mfd scaled`", `"optimized mfd scaled`", `"finite volume`" and `"support operator`".
+  The last option reproduces discretization method implemented in RC1.
+  The second option is recommended for general meshes.
+  The third option is recommended for orthogonal meshes and diagonal absolute permeability tensor.

+* `"discretization secondary`" [string] specifies the most robust discretization method that is used when the primary selection fails to satisfy the a priori conditions.

+* `"schema`" [Array(string)] defines the operator stencil.
+It is a collection of geometric objects.

+* `"preconditioner schema`" [Array(string)] defines the preconditioner stensil.
+  It is needed only when the default assembling procedure is not desirable.
+If skipped, the `"schema`" is used instead.

+* `"gravity`" [bool] specifies if flow is driven also by the gravity.

 .. code-block:: xml